-Did you know that direct discrimination can occur as early as the interview stage in employment?
-Whether intentional or not, discriminating against employees or candidates can lead to tribunal claims, damaging reputation, and demotivating staff.
+Did you know that direct discrimination at work can occur as early as the interview stage in employment?
+Whether intentional or not, discriminating against employees or candidates can lead to tribunal claims, damaging your companies’ reputation, and demotivating staff.

 What is direct discrimination?

-Direct discrimination is when a person receives less favourable treatment due to one or more protected characteristics.
+Direct discrimination is when an individual receives less favourable treatment due to one or more of the nine protected characteristics.
+These include:

 - Age